10 Important Things To Keep Dogs Cool on Boats

 If you’re like me, your furry friend is always up for a new adventure, especially when it involves the great outdoors.

 I’ve got some experience taking my schnauzer sailing with me.
-On light wind days, he’s my trusty first mate, always eager to help out.
+He’s my trusty first mate on light-wind days, always eager to help.

 He loves to sit at the bow before the mast and take in all the sights and sounds.
 And he’s been trained well, so in case we capsize, he knows what to do.

-So in this article, I’m going to share some tips that I have found helpful for keeping your four-legged companion cool and comfortable on board.
+So in this article, I will share some tips that I have found helpful for keeping your four-legged companion cool and comfortable on board.
 Read on.

 1) Get Them Used To It Bit By Bit

-Getting your dog comfortable with the water is key.
-As you may already know, not all dogs are built for swimming, so it’s important to be mindful of your pup’s swimming abilities.
+Getting your dog comfortable with the water is critical.
+As you may already know, not all dogs are built for swimming, so it’s essential to be mindful of your pup’s swimming abilities.

 Breeds like bulldogs and pugs may not be thrilled about getting in the water, while others like labs and spaniels are natural swimmers.

-Also, it’s important to know your dog’s tendencies ahead of time, so they don’t develop a fear of the boat.
+Also, it’s essential to know your dog’s tendencies ahead of time so they don’t develop a fear of the boat.
 If your pup loves the water, consider having a pet-friendly ladder on board.

 You will also realize that most boat ladders are not designed with our four-legged friends in mind, and getting them back into the boat can be difficult.

 Luckily, there are several pet-friendly ladders available from manufacturers.
-Besides, you can easily find one online.
+You can also easily find one online.

 2) Trim Away Any Excess Hair before the Trip